This post may contain affiliate links. Read our disclosure here.

 Where we stayed: Shore Cliff Hotel – perched high on the cliffs, every room here has amazing ocean views.
 Our family room was spacious yet cozy, with special little touches like a pair of binoculars so we could spot wildlife from our balcony.
 A hearty breakfast was included in our booking.

 What we did: We drove down the Pacific Coast Highway from Monterey to Pismo Beach, and this stunning drive didn’t disappoint.
-Rugged coastline, sheer cliffs, bridges, elephant seals and even a waterfall on the beach!
+Rugged coastline, sheer cliffs, bridges, elephant seals, and even a waterfall on the beach!
 We also checked out the Monarch Butterfly Grove, and admired the amazing views from our hotel room, complete with wild sea otters playing at the bottom of the cliffs.
+You can read more about our time in Pismo Beach here.

 Hollywood – 2 nights